Pickleball Serve: Serving Techniques for Power + Depth

 A continental grip (or very close to it) is the most reliable starting point for most players.
 It helps keep paddle head position stable, supports topspin/sidespin/slice without wrist flipping, and makes your contact window easier to repeat.
 Keep grip pressure at a firm handshake level so paddle lag can still release late.

-A pillar-level serve system turns mechanics into a repeatable motion: stable stance, clean sequence, quiet paddle face, and measurable reps that hold up under pressure.
+A trustworthy serve is not one magical swing.
+It is stable stance, clean sequence, quiet paddle face, and measurable reps that keep showing up when the game gets spicy.

 The serve is the one shot you control, so build it like an engineer, then swing it like a menace.